-Scholars are searching for ancient documents to try and identify the mysterious holy person.
-It is likely that he or she was connected to the local region and the church may have been built on the spot where they were martyred or buried, which was a common Christian practice, at the time and since.
+So scholars are still searching for ancient documents to try and identify the mysterious holy person.
+It is likely that he or she was connected to the local region and the church may have been built on the spot where they were martyred or buried, which was a common Christian practice at the time and since.

 The Islamic Conquest of the Byzantine Church

 Traditionally, the decline of Christianity in the Holy Land was attributed to the forced conversion of members of that faith by Muslim warriors .
-The evidence from the church, dedicated to the ‘glorious martyr’ suggests that this was not the case.
+However, the evidence from the church dedicated to the ‘glorious martyr’ suggests that this was not the case.
 Instead, Christianity probably declined because of the gradual voluntary conversion of the local population to Islam.

 The site was probably abandoned because of the drop in the number of local Christians in the 9th century AD.
-It was not destroyed by local Muslims.
+Archaeologists also discovered that several zoomorphic images appearing in the mosaics “had been defaced by iconoclasts in antiquity, replacing the zoomorphic forms with random tesserae [mosaic tiles or stones] to blur the original design,” according to Storchan.

 By Ed Whelan